Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Introduction

-Using Language models in HRI not only facilitates natural communication but also extends their utility beyond basic interactions, encompassing tasks such as task planning and generating intermediate reasoning steps, commonly referred to as a chain of thought.
-However, the use of Language models to synthesize the bimanual skills of robots has not received significant attention yet, although numerous tasks that humans perform routinely require the coordinated use of both hands, emphasizing the crucial role of bimanual capabilities in executing intricate operations beyond the reach of single-arm manipulators.

-Expanding on this premise, the integration of vision, language, and action in a unified model presents a novel approach to enhancing robotic bimanual operation.
-In this research, we aim at the development of a vision-language-action model, dubbed as Bi-VLA, for bimanual robotic operation.
-We also aim to explore its potential impact in orchestrating the coordination of dual-arm robotic systems in response to human instructions.
+Moreover, the integration of language models in HRI not only facilitates natural communication but also extends their utility beyond basic interactions.
+This includes tasks such as task planning and generating intermediate reasoning steps, commonly referred to as a chain of thought.
+However, despite their potential, the application of language models to synthesize the bimanual skills of robots has not received significant attention.
+This is particularly noteworthy given that numerous tasks humans perform routinely require the coordinated use of both hands, highlighting the essential role of bimanual capabilities in executing intricate operations that are beyond the reach of single-arm manipulators.
+Building on this premise, the integration of vision, language, and action within a unified model presents a novel approach to enhancing robotic bimanual operation.
+In this research, we aim to develop a vision-language-action model, dubbed Bi-VLA, specifically designed for bimanual robotic operations.
+Additionally, we will explore its potential impact on coordinating the actions of dual-arm robotic systems in response to human instructions.
+The proposed scenario is a cooking robot, where a robot is in charge of picking and placing the required ingredients, and the second cutting them.